 Ernancy Bienaimee, 32, is a Cité Soleil resident and a community leader.
 She was born and raised in the slum, and still lives here with her husband, and her daughter.
 Her parents live here too.

 Her hope is to see Cité Soleil change, so that it isn’t known as a huge slum.
 She wants to see people in better health instead of getting typhoid, cholera and malaria.
 “If one person can change the world, me, I can change Cité Soleil.”

 This is all that’s left of Carto Francois’ house.
 He’s a carpenter, but now he has no way of making a living.
 The family have lost clothes and important documents – and now cholera threatens their community.
 He tells us:

-I’m very worried for my family.
-I don’t know how I’m going to take care of them and their needs.
+I’m very worried about my family.
+I don’t know how I’m going to take care of them and their needs

 Help families affected by the Hurricane Matthew disaster by giving what you can to our emergency appeal.